SimasJan/flask-microblog/readMe.md

 ## Database Migrations

-- Create a database migration sub-command
+- Generate a new database migration
 > flask db migrate -m 'user table'

+- Apply the newly generated migrations to the database
-> flask db upgrade()
+> flask db upgrade
-- downgrade()

-ou will find that it has two functions called upgrade() and downgrade().
-The upgrade() function applies the migration, and the downgrade() function removes it.
-This allows Alembic to migrate the database to any point in the history, even to older versions, by using the downgrade path.
+- Allows Alembic to migrate the database to any point in the history, even to older versions, by using the downgrade path.
+> flask db downgrade

+### Manual Database Manipulation

+1. Changes to a database are made in the context of a session, which can be accessed as `db.session`.
+2. Multiple changes can be accumulated in a session and once all the changes have been registered write all the changes atomically `db.session.commit()`. **Changes are only written to the database using this command.**
+3. If at any time while working on a session there is an error, a call to `db.session.rollback()` will abort the session and remove any changes stored in it.